pmvester/node-red-code-engine/DNS.md

 ![i017.png](/images/i017.png)

-You should now be able to access your application using the FQDN that you have defined, e.g. `https://node-red.imomax.org`.
+You should now be able to access your application using the FQDN that you have just defined, e.g. `https://node-red.imomax.org`.